RivenSama/RivenSama/README.md

 👋 Hi, I’m Ervin, A simple Computer Science Student

  Interested in XR, AI and Robots.

+ I am always in search of new opportunities to learn, develop my skills and to satisfy my evergrowing curiosity.

 One of my favourite quote is :
 "Sometimes it works, sometimes it doesn't" - Uraz C. Turker